Introduction

 3 Reasons You See Crosshairs in My Telescope?

-The crosshairs you see through your telescope very certainly spider vanes.
+The crosshairs you see through your telescope are very certainly spider vanes.
 You could notice crosshair-like formations in your views if your telescope is out of focus.
 It’s also possible that not collimating your telescope will result in a picture that isn’t properly reflected.

 Let’s get started without any further ado: